0V/docker-for-wslg/README.md

 ## Try!

-You can use the following commands to test WSLg with Docker Container.
+You can use the following commands to test WSLg on Docker Container.

 ```
 apt install x11-apps